portalTS/portalTS/README.md

 ## Still reading?? ##
 So you are really interested!
-For further information, you can swtich to the wiki!
+For further information, you can switch to the wiki!

 ## Contributors ##
 * [Luca Roverelli](https://github.com/Sprechen)